panasthetik2/identity-series/docs/index.md

-# Identity Series Homepage
+# Truly Self-Sovereign vs. Legacy ‘Hosted Solutions’ : Why the Power Grab For Web3 Identity Data Is Already On.

-This is a selection of articles about decentralized identity and self-sovereign data.
+*This is a selection of articles about decentralized identity and self-sovereign data*.

 copyright 2022 by Jason Jagello (Panasthetik).